https://invisible-island.net/ncurses/man/

 o OS/2 EMX

-If you are using an unsupported configuration, mouse events will not be
+If you are using an unsupported configuration, mouse events are not

-visible to ncurses (and the mousemask function will always return 0).
+visible to ncurses (and the mousemask function always returns 0).

-operation.
-The default, if XM is not found, corresponds to private
+the terminal for mouse operation.
+The default, if XM is not found,

 \E[?1000%?%p1%{1}%=%th%el%;

-The mouse driver also recognizes a newer xterm private mode 1006, e.g.,
+ncurses also recognizes xterm's newer private mode 1006.

 \E[?1006;1000%?%p1%{1}%=%th%el%;

-The z member in the event structure is not presently used.
+The z member of the mouse event structure is not presently used.
 It is

 intended for use with touch screens (which may be pressure-sensitive)